-In the first few days, stick to a soft food diet and sleep in an elevated head position.
+Stick to a soft food diet and sleep in an elevated head position in the first few days.
 Many patients return to work after 6 or 7 days.
 Although you want to rest and recover, it’s important to get moving after your surgery.
 A light walk around the garden or hallway is perfectly suitable.

-In the second week after your surgery, the bruising and swelling are improving.
+The bruising and swelling will have improved in the second week after your surgery.
 You can resume normal daily activities and light exercise.
-The sutures will be coming out, and any nasal congestion should be gradually improving.
+The sutures will be coming out, and any nasal congestion should gradually improve.

 By this time, your nose has almost fully healed.
 You will continue to see improvement in the swelling.
-You should be able to return to exercises like jogging, swimming, and exercise.
-It’s a good idea to wait until 6 weeks post-op to start weight training.
+You should be able to return to exercises like jogging and swimming.
+It’s good to wait until 6 weeks post-op to start weight training.

 At six months post-op, you should be able to see the final result.
 There will be a significant improvement in swelling, and you can usually resume more heavy physical activity.

 After one year, the healing process is complete, and you should be able to see your new nose.
 The swelling should be fully gone.